 The highlight of visiting Tibidabo Hill is the panoramic views of Barcelona.
 The hill overlooks the entire city, with views extending out to the Mediterranean Sea.

 Park Güell is a public park filled with ornate designs and imaginative creativity.
-It's one of the many iconic landmarks by Guadí.
+It's one of the many iconic landmarks in Spain by Guadí.

 It was built in the early 1900s and is recognized as a UNESCO World Heritage Site.